 Let's say you're part of a marathon, and there's been a car accident at a road-crossing involving your track: now you can know precisely where it happened, the severity of the accident, and so can the emergency team.
 Event tech features like geo-location provide that bird's eye view, which prevents further triggers like logistics to change the track, delays at the event because the road has not been cleaned, and angry runners for not reacting on time to fix the issue.

-While event technology to single source information is great, it gets even better when it allows you to integrate with other platforms that offer a different or more specific solution.
+While event technology that helps to create a single source of information is great, it gets even better when it allows you to integrate with other platforms that offer a different or more tailored solutions.

 Imagine you have one for registration, inventory, risk management, transport operations, event scheduling, etc. You would need to visit one by one (and hope all connections work well) to get reports and then proceed with an action, but with event tech integrating this data, you can produce one or fewer updated reports that allow you to choose your next course of action confidently, because you have real information to back you up.

-A lot of things can and will probably go wrong during operations, but when you have the right tools, you get the peace of mind for a more decent night's sleep and certainty that if anything does go wrong and an emergency call wakes you up mid-dream, your next steps are just a click away.
+A lot of things can and will probably go wrong with your event operations, but when you have the right tools, you get the peace of mind you need for a decent night's sleep and certainty that if anything does go wrong and an emergency call wakes you up mid-dream, your next steps are just a click away.